 Deputy Chief Angela Chan

 Deputy Chief Chan began her career as an Animal Services Officer with Loudoun County in 2005.
-She was later promoted to Lead Animal Services Officer, then, to Deputy Chief.
+She was first promoted to Lead Animal Services Officer and then to Deputy Chief.
 She has worked in the animal welfare field for over 15 years, in public and private animal shelters and humane organizations in Washington D.C., Maryland and Virginia.
-She holds a bachelor’s degree in Sociology with a focus in Criminal Justice and graduated Cum Laude from a southern Virginia University.
+She holds a bachelor’s degree in Sociology with a focus in Criminal Justice and graduated Cum Laude from a Southern Virginia University.
 Over the years, she has been actively involved in the administration and management of the department’s C.A.R.E.
 Program.
 Officer Chan has also written several articles on the achievements and exploits of our department which were published in the National Animal Control Association’s magazine, NACA News, an internationally circulated publication.
 In 2012, she received the Virginia Animal Control Association’s Valor Award for her work on a case that involved interstate transport of nearly a dozen dogs found in poor condition.
 In 2015, she was voted Law Enforcement Officer of the Year by readers of the Leesburg Today in the Best of Loudoun reader poll.
 Deputy Chief Chan considers it a privilege to serve the residents of Loudoun County and to make sure ours is a community that is safe for humans and animals alike.

-Officer Virginia Newsome
+Senior Officer Virginia Newsome